 Key Takeaways: 2 Cm 70% Effaced- How Much Longer?

-➤ 2 cm dilation indicates early labor progress.
+➤ 2 cm dilation indicates cervical change, but not a guaranteed labor countdown.

 ➤ 70% effaced means the cervix is thinning significantly.